spqrwd/AdvancedTransportPods/README.md

 - 10 / 20 Plasteel
 - 2 Components

+Pod launcher MKII

+Research needed: "Advanced transport pods"
+Construction skill needed: 7
+Construction requirements:
+- 60 Steel
+- 5 Plasteel
+- 2 Components

 # Known Issues

 Should be mostly compatible with existing savegames, and other mods.
 Though there have been reports of the new pods disappearing as soon as one has been constructed, but the cause is unknown.

 Due to some refactoring of the XMLs, games saved using the initial v1.0 of the mod will produce some errors in the debug log (see examples below), but these can be safely ignored.
 Though you will lose the earlier Advanced Transport Pods research, and all already constructed pods.
-Similar error messages will appear when loading a save game that included this mod, after the mod has been uninstalled.
+Error messages similar to the below examples will appear when loading a save game that included this mod, after the mod has been uninstalled.

 ```
 "Could not load reference to Verse.ResearchProjectDef named AdvancedTransportPod"